Vyral/base-template/_posts/2018-11-16-a-safety-tip-and-a-message-of-thanks.md

 The other thing I wanted to do today is to thank all of you and let you know how grateful I am to you for making 2018 such a great year for my team.
 This has been an interesting year and we’re so grateful to be back in a good position after the devastation of Harvey last year.
 I hope the rest of your year is great and that you have a wonderful holiday season with friends and family.

 If you have any questions for us, don’t hesitate to give us a call or send us an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>